Water softening: Health effects

-The CDC recommends limiting daily total sodium intake to 2,300 mg per day, though the average American consumes 3,500 mg per day.
-Because the amount of sodium present in drinking water—even after softening—does not represent a significant percentage of a person's daily sodium intake, the EPA considers sodium in drinking water to be unlikely to cause adverse health effects.
+The UK's National Health Service recommends a maximum salt intake of 6g, against an actual current intake of 8.1g.
+The US CDC recommends limiting daily total sodium intake to 2,300 mg per day, though the average US American consumes 3,500 mg per day.
+Because the amount of sodium present in drinking water—even after softening—does not represent a significant percentage of a person's daily sodium intake, the US EPA considers sodium in drinking water to be unlikely to cause adverse health effects.

+A study found the mean concentration of sodium in softened water to be 278 mg/L. In 2 liters of water—the amount of drinking water typically suggested for an average adult, this constitutes about 22% of the recommended sodium intake by the US CDC and may make a difference to those who need to significantly limit their sodium consumption.
 For those who are on sodium-restricted diets, the use of a reverse osmosis system for drinking water and cooking water will remove sodium along with any other impurities that may be present.
 Potassium chloride can also be used as a regenerant instead of sodium chloride, although it is more costly.
-For people with impaired kidney function, however, elevated potassium levels, or hyperkalemia, can lead to complications such as cardiac arrhythmia.
+For people with impaired kidney function, however, elevated potassium levels, or hyperkalemia, can lead to complications such as cardiac arrest.
+However, it is unlikely that consuming water treated with potassium chloride will lead to adverse health effects.

-High levels of water hardness in the home may also be linked to the development of eczema early in life.
+High levels of water hardness in the home may also be linked to the development of atopic dermatitis (eczema) early in life, although the actual relationship is correlational at the present and further research is indicated to establish a causal one.
+However, using water softeners when atopic dermatitis is already established does not reduce the severity of the symptoms.